lecritch/neural_networks_p1-chi-sea-dsc/README.md

 ```python
 '''64x4 one weight for every pixel for each node'''
 ```

-    '64x4 one weight for every pixel for each node'

 Now each of these neurons has a set of weights and a bias associated with it.